Please be ready with your application reference number starting with 'P'. For example P1234567

 The Police Check discloses all the candidate's interactions with the Australian legal system like;

-Or else the National Police check certificate returns as No Disclosable Court Outcomes.
+Or else the nationally coordinated criminal history check returns as No Disclosable Court Outcomes.

 Business and enterprise customers can streamline the ordering, tracking and results of national police checks via the ANCC business portal which is used by businesses and enterprises all over Australia and internationally.

 If the role offered requires the candidate to;

 They must submit a WWCC or a Working with Vulnerable Check as applied in the jurisdiction.

 The Working with Children Check is the single acceptable assessment in Australia if the candidate has to "work" around/with children.

 The results provide the employer or requesting party the records of the candidate especially relating to children/minors/juveniles like;

 Although the WWCC legislations may vary among the States, the importance of working in child-related roles remains unshaken.

 Some of the roles where an employer (including volunteering org.) must review the candidate’s WWCC are;